DaveSkender/Stock.Indicators/CONTRIBUTING.md

 - We expect all unit tests to execute successfully and all Errors and Warning resolved before you submit your code.
 - Failed builds or unit testing will block acceptance of your Pull Request, when submitting changes.

+### Performance benchmarking

+- Running the `PerformanceBenchmarks` console application in `Release` mode will produce performance reports in the `bin` folder that we periodically include in the repo documentation.
+You can find or update the latest results [here](/PerformanceBenchmarks/README.md).

 ## Submitting changes

 Submit a Pull Request with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).